E-Vidyalay/ev-frontend/TEST.md

 ## Giving improper inputs-2
 ### Inputs
-* selected th english
+* selected 10th english
 * proceed
-* No option for any question
+* No option for any question selected
 * Submit

 ### Outputs
 * Successful submission of quiz
-* Proper report generated
-* Report of quiz is properly displayed
+* Report of quiz is properly generated and displayed

 ### Issue
-* Flash of Successful sumbission stays there, it does not fade away.
+* Flash of Successful submission stays there, it does not fade away.

 # Test case 4 : Get Report